-- Even if you reserve a ticket in advance, you’re not guaranteed a seat.
+Even if you reserve a ticket in advance, you are not guaranteed a seat.
 Greyhound operates on a first-come, first-served basis.

-- Stations may not have any food available, or may have vending machines only.
+Stations may not have any food available, or may only offer vending machines.

-- You may need to transfer between buses.
-If so, you’ll have to carry your own luggage.
+You may need to transfer between buses.
+If so, you will have to carry your own luggage.